tess-vu/south-africa-healthcare/README.md

 ### Population Data and Downscaling \[JILL\]

-This approach estimates small-area population counts for 2023 (SAL-level) using a combination of 2011 SAL population data, 2023 ward-level projections, and spatial weighting.
+This approach estimates small-area population counts for 2023 (SAL-level) using a combination of
+2011 SAL population data, 2023 ward-level projections, and spatial weighting.
 Using the Step Down Projection Method: It leverages population growth patterns and density to distribute ward-level counts to finer spatial units.

 #### Data Preparation

-2011 SAL census shapefile (ea_sal_kzn_gp.shp)\n
+2011 SAL census shapefile (ea_sal_kzn_gp.shp)
 Already filtered to just Gauteng and KZN

 ```summary = pd.DataFrame({